Shafer Trail Featured in

 Shafer Trail or Shafer Canyon Road is a stunning drive and a premier hiking destination nestled in Canyonlands National Park, near Moab, Grand County, Utah.
-A 31-km (19.2-mi) dirt road boasts amazing wildflowers in summer and is often covered with snow in winter.
+A 19.2-mi (31-km) dirt road boasts amazing wildflowers in the summer and is often covered with snow in the winter.

-In summer Shafer Trail can also get muddy and slippery.
+In the summer, Shafer Trail can also get muddy and slippery.
 After rainfall, it becomes incredibly challenging even with a four-wheel-drive vehicle.
 When dry, the road is in good condition, but then its famous Shafer Switchbacks and sharp rocks can damage the tires.
-Some sections are so narrow that to vehicles can't pass each other.
+Schafer Switchbacks is perhaps the most breathtaking section of this road.
+A steep and challenging climb also offers the best views of the canyon.
+The length of this section is about 5 miles (8km) and the gradient is 5% on average.
+Some sections are so narrow that vehicles can't even pass each other.
 In this case, it would be necessary to reverse.
-Some travellers said that driving down the Shafer Trail Road was the most thrilling drive in their life.
+Some travelers said that driving the Shafer Trail Road was the most thrilling drive in their life.

 The scenic Shafer Trail was initially a path made by indigenous people to access resources on the mesa top.
 In 1916, Mormon pioneer settlers started to use the trail to move cattle.
 John “Sog” Shafer widened and improved the trail so that his sheep were able to access summer pastures on top.
 Later, the Shafer Trail Road was improved for miners to transport uranium extracted from the Triassic Chinle Formation.
 Finally, Canyonlands National Park was established in 1964, and the trail serves recreational purposes ever since.